schancel/shablag.com/content/post/right-work.md

 * [Update various debian packaging files](https://reviews.bitcoinabc.org/D347) -- Freetrader
 * [OSX: Change app bundle name and executable name to BitcoinABC-Qt.app and change related OSX-specific handlers and Info.plist stuff to match.](https://reviews.bitcoinabc.org/D510) -- Calin Culianu

+[^1]: An example of what I could consider "good work" is actually something I am working on, which is [new package selection code](https://reviews.bitcoinabc.org/D2866).
+Unfortunately, it seems to be necessary and no better solution has presented it.
+Hopefully this will lead to potential for right work in other areas of the code.

-[^1]: Who might be a software engineer being inconvenienced enough to contribute.
+[^2]: Who might be a software engineer being inconvenienced enough to contribute.

-[^2]: Especially when their livelyhoods do not depend on the codebase being tidy; or worse their livelihoods depends on the codebase NOT being tidy...
+[^3]: Especially when their livelyhoods do not depend on the codebase being tidy; or worse their livelihoods depends on the codebase NOT being tidy...